On Basing One-way Permutations on NP-hard Problems under Quantum Reductions: Introduction

 A fundamental question in complexity theory is whether or not worst-case problems have reductions to average-case problems.
 A special case, random-self-reductions, concerns reducing worst-case problems to average-case problems of the same type.
 Random-self-reductions exist for complete sets of some classes such as \class{PSPACE}, \class{EXP} and \class{\#P}.
 Such reductions are not known to exist for \class{NP}-complete problems.
 Fortnow and Feigenbaum~\cite{FF93} showed that sets which are complete for any level of the polynomial hierarchy are not (non-adaptively) random-self-reducible unless the polynomial hierarchy collapses, giving negative evidence for this possibility.

 More broadly, one can ask when the worst-case instances of one problem can be reduced to random instances of a different problem, including basing cryptographic primitives on \class{NP}-complete problems.
 Namely, can we reduce \class{NP}-complete problems to breaking the security of cryptosystems?
 It has been shown that approximating several worst-case lattice problems reduce to average-case lattice problems~\cite{Ajtai96,Mic04,Mic07}.
-Additionally, Regev~\cite{Regev04_2,Regev05} and Ajtai and Dwork~\cite{Ajtai97} propose cryptosystems, where breaking these cryptosystems on average is as hard as solving some worst-case lattice problems.
-However, the worst-case lattice problems mentioned above are in \class{NP}$\cap$\class{coNP}, which are believed not \class{NP}-complete.
+These results ignited the booming of lattice cryptography, and breaking these cryptosystems is as hard as solving some worst-case lattice problems~\cite{Regev04_2,Regev05,Ajtai97}.
+However, the worst-case lattice problems involved are in \class{NP}$\cap$ \class{coNP}, which are believed not \class{NP}-complete.

 The pursuit of basing cryptographic primitives on NP-hardness has largely ended up negative.
-For instance, if one can reduce \class{NP}-complete problems to inverting one-way permutations~\cite{Brassard79}, size-verifiable one-way functions~\cite{Akavia2006,Bogdanov2015}, single-server single-round private information retrieval~\cite{LV15}, or weak fully homomorphic evaluation of sensitive collection of functions~\cite{BL13}, then the polynomial hierarchy collapses.
+For instance, if one can reduce \class{NP}-complete problems to inverting one-way permutations~\cite{Brassard79}, size-verifiable one-way functions~\cite{Akavia2006,Bogdanov2015}, single-server single-round private information retrieval~\cite{LV15}, or some weak fully homomorphic encryption scheme~\cite{BL13}, then the polynomial hierarchy collapses.
 In this paper we bring this question in the quantum computing paradigm: can cryptographic primitives be based on \class{NP}-complete or \class{QMA}-complete problems if we allow \emph{quantum} reductions?
+Namely, can we establish the security of cryptographic primitives by showing a \emph{quantum} algorithm for an \class{NP}-hard (or \class{QMA}-hard) problem, whenever there is an attacker breaking the cryptographic primitive?

+Is this hopeful at all?
+First note that previous negative results in~\cite{BT06,Akavia2006,Bogdanov2015,FF93} would fail when quantum reductions are allowed.
+Specifically, the hypothetical worst-case to average-case reduction is used to construct a multi-round interactive protocol (\class{IP(k)} with $k\geq 3$) for the complement of an \class{NP}-complete language.
+Then we are able to claim containment of \class{coNP} in \class{AM} (and hence and collapse of the polynomial hierarchy), because of a nice result in complexity theory that \class{IP(k)} $=$ \class{AM}~\cite{GS86}.
+A direct translation of the classical argument in a quantum reduction\footnote{In some cases, such translation does not exist due to some properties of quantum information}, nonetheless, would result in a \emph{quantum interactive proof} protocol with multiple rounds.
+We would conclude that \class{coNP} $\subseteq$ \class{QIP}(k).
+But this is trivially true, since \class{QIP}(k)=PSPACE for any $k\geq 3$.